My Two Dads

 My Two Dads is an American sitcom television series that was produced by Michael Jacobs Productions in association with Tri-Star Television (later Columbia Pictures Television) and distributed by TeleVentures.
-It starred Paul Reiser, Greg Evigan, and Staci Keanan.
-The series premiered on NBC on September 20, 1987, airing three seasons through April 30, 1990.
+It stars Paul Reiser, Greg Evigan, and Staci Keanan.
+The series premiered on NBC on September 20, 1987, airing three seasons through to April 30, 1990.

 Synopsis

-The series begins after Marcy Bradford (only seen in the second-season episode "In Her Dreams"), the mother of 12-year-old Nicole Bradford, has died.
-The two men who had competed for Marcy's affections in Key West during the summer of 1974 – Michael Taylor, a successful, but neurotic financial advisor, and Joey Harris, a struggling, laid-back artist, former friends turned rivals over their mutual interest in the woman – are awarded joint custody of Nicole.
+The series begins in 1987, after Marcy Bradford (only seen in the second-season episode "In Her Dreams"), the mother of 12-year-old Nicole Bradford, has died.
+The two men who had competed for Marcy's affections in Key West during the summer of 1974 — Michael Taylor, a successful but slightly neurotic financial advisor, and Joey Harris, a struggling, but laid-back artist (former friends turned rivals over their mutual interest in Marcy) — are awarded joint custody of Nicole.

 Each week, the mix-ups and trials of two single men raising a teenage daughter provide the stories.
-Judge Margaret W. Wilbur, a family court judge who gave custody of Nicole to Michael and Joey, frequently visits the new family.
+Judge Margaret V. Wilbur, a family court judge who gave custody of Nicole to Michael and Joey, frequently visits the new family.
 She bought the building in which Joey lived, so is now the live-in landlord.
 Michael originally has his own condo uptown, but in Episode 2, Nicole stages a sit-in at school because she feels she had no home, and the men decide it is better to all live in one home.
 They choose Joey's loft.